mjdecker/mjdecker.github.io/_notes/software-testing/tdd.md

 # Make it work
 * Implement code to cause test to pass
-* May be inperfect, inelegant
+* May be imperfect, inelegant
 * Do not implement behavior beyond the scope of the test

 # Green Phase